gracehoppercenter/ict/docs/f25/courses/itd110/goals/session02.md

 ## What We'll Do In Class

+### Reading Quiz
+As promised, we'll start class with your first reading quiz.

+### DE Contract
+I'll have printed copies of the DE Contract.
+We'll take a second to re-read and sign it.
+If you ever want to review a digital copy, you can find it on our course homepage.

+### Client Server Model
 Today we'll spend some time talking about how the internet works, with a focus on the [client server model](https://www.geeksforgeeks.org/client-server-model/).
 I will also introduce the [Unix Command Line](https://en.wikipedia.org/wiki/Unix_shell) (it has a lot of names that I'll use interchangeably, including terminal, console,  shell, and command prompt), which is a tool we will use very frequently in this class.
 We'll run a few simple terminal commands that help us explore how the internet works, including [curl](https://curl.se/), [traceroute](https://www.fortinet.com/resources/cyberglossary/traceroutes), [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility), [ifconfig](https://en.wikipedia.org/wiki/Ifconfig).
 We'll also spend some time making sure everyone can login to your VCCS email address.

 If you're interested in today's discussion about how people communicated before the internet, [I highly recommend this article](https://www.history.com/news/rise-fall-telephone-switchboard-operators") about the impact women had on the telephone operator role.